GlobeBit/EVM-Testnet/README.md

 # EVM-Testnet
-deploy smart contracts on Test-Nets
+Deploy smart contracts on Test-Nets and learn.